tangrams/tangram-docs/pages/Javascript-API.md

 Or, to remove an event, `layer.setSelectionEvents({ click: null });`.

+To activate the feature picking functionality for a particular layer, set the [`interactive`](draw.md#interactive) parameter.

+#### `load`
+This event handler can be used to catch 'load' events, which are fired when the scene was loaded.
+The event callback is passed an object with a `config` property, containing the just-loaded scene config object.

 #### `view_complete`
-This is an event which fires when the view enters "resting state", meaning new geometry has rendered, and no further tiles are loading.
+This is a render state event emitter which fires when the view enters "resting state", meaning new geometry has rendered, and no further tiles are loading.
 For example, when a scene is loaded, a `view_complete` event will fire when all tiles have loaded and the initial map view has been drawn.
 If the view is then zoomed in a level, another `view_complete` event will fire when the next zoom finishes rendering.

 `view_complete` can be subscribed to like other scene events: